-The U.S. is a big country with hundreds of major cities and thousands of small towns, each unique in their own way.
-What’s going on at the local level often determines what a home’s worth.
+The U.S. is a big country with hundreds of major cities and thousands of small towns, each unique.
+What’s going on at the local level often determines what a home is worth.

 Supply and Demand

-How many homes are up for sale and how many people are looking to purchase in that area?
-When there are plenty of homes on the market and few buyers, the prices drop.
-The opposite occurs when an area is very desirable but not enough homes.
+How many homes are up for sale and how many people are looking to purchase in that area plays a huge role in worth.
+When there are plenty of homes available and few buyers, prices drop.
+The opposite occurs when an area is very desirable, but there are not enough homes.

-A nice park, trendy retail area or restaurants can be worth more than a similar home that’s further away.
+A nice park, trendy retail area or restaurants can be worth more than a similar home that is further away.
 School districts have a sizable effect, too.
 Homes in a top school district often hold their value better in an economic downturn.

 Local Comparable Sales

-In a neighborhood where homes have sold for more than asking price, a similar home may be able to command an up-sized pricing.
-This can work also against you.
-If nearby homes sold for cheap, you may end up with lower bids.
+In a neighborhood where homes have sold for more than asking, a similar home may be able to command an up-sized price point.
+This can work against you.
+If nearby homes sold for less than they’re worth, you may end up with lower bids.

-An appraiser considers all the data, records, and local perks to determine price.
+An appraiser considers all data records and local perks to determine price.
 A lender will require this report to ensure the loan they provide is not worth more than your new home.

-An automated valuation model (AVM) can speed up the property appraisal process.
-It takes time for an appraiser to do research for comp homes that fit specific requirements and longer yet to compile a nice final report that includes charts, graphs, statistics, and maps.
-With an AVM, all that work can be completed in a few seconds, giving an estimated property valuation to a lender, agent, appraiser, and ultimately you, instantly.
+An automated valuation model can speed up the property appraisal process.
+It takes time for an appraiser to research comp homes that fit specific requirements and longer yet to compile a final report.
+With an AVM, all that work can be completed in a few moments, giving an estimated property valuation to a lender, agent, appraiser, and the buyer, instantly.

-How does an AVM work?
-They are computer models, so like many programs, a series of algorithms crunch multiple sources of data to answer the query.
-For an AVM, this means finding online records of comparable home sales and property details, tax assessment data, and pricing trends.
+An AVM is a computer model that is comprised of a series of algorithms that crunch multiple sources of data to answer the query.
+This means finding online records of comparable home sales and property details, tax assessment data, and pricing trends.